buger/buger.github.com/source/_posts/2012-12-01-your-code-sucks.markdown

 UPDATE
 ---
 For sure I don't mean that you should write crappy code.
-I mostly talking about premature-optimizations.
+I mostly talking about premature-optimizations and rewriting from scratch.
 Right now there are lot of tools and techniques that allow to control code quality.
 At least test, code-reviews and code analysers.

+Excellent article from Joel Spolsky [Things You Should Never Do](http://www.joelonsoftware.com/articles/fog0000000069.html)

 ____